greenm01/ec4x/docs/ec4x_specs.md

 EII = (ELI_Max + ELI_Min) / 2
 ```

-Use the EII as the base Tech Level in the Detection Table (round up).
+Use the EII as the base Tech Level in the Detection Table (round down).

 Update the die roll modifier as follows: